ttran2001/ttran2001.github.io/README.md

 ### 3.5 Password
 1. We need to set a password for the root.
 We can do this by typing "passwd".
 This allows us to create a password for our root.
 ### 3.6 Bootloader
+1. For this section, we need to download some packages to download the bootloader.
+Type "pacman -S man-pages texinfo sudo man-db sof-firmware dosfstools amd-ucode"
+Problem: For some reason when I tried installing the packages, it kept saying that the packages were corrupted.
+If you run into this problem do these steps
+1. pacman-key --init
+2. pacman-key --populate archlinux